 - Really low (live) replacement rate, always found abandoned or with deceased parent, no family structure at all.
 Most specialty families pass down technique/records but there's nothing here.
 So there's no real method to learning how to control their strange conditions.
 Actually nobody's really sure who's part of this family other than Freenet and suspected, scattered ancestors.

 Life Fountains produce aura, a substance of varying form per LF - common forms are faint light, foam or steam issuing from skin.
-Control, range and strength of aura vary depending on the Life Fountain but it is always the basis of their healing.
+Control, range and strength of aura vary depending on the Life Fountain but it is always the basis of their trademark super healing.
 Aside from preserving the LF it has a rejuvenating effect on the natural world and most living creatures - except shapeshifters, who are permanently burned by it.
-The aura is produced throughout the body, so when parts are removed, they can all survive.
+The aura is produced throughout the body, so when parts are removed, they can all survive for a while.
 If left sitting without an organic well to absorb it, pure aura eventually dissipates without waste.

-LFs mostly resemble humans, and age at a pretty normal pace until adulthood where they sort of linger.
+LFs resemble humans, and age at an expected pace until adulthood where they sort of linger.
 They can technically live through all sorts of diseases and injuries but their regeneration can become imbalanced with natural decay and create unpleasant internal/external tumorous growths.
-Since the health issues will not really take them down, most Life Fountains only pass on by their own willpower, when life is no longer enjoyable.
+Since the health issues can't take them down, most Life Fountains only pass on by their own willpower, when life is no longer enjoyable.
 Once they willingly enter brain death and go to sleep for good, their aberrant growths overtake them and they merge with whatever natural forms are nearby; most of the hills around their villages are actually ancient sleepings LFs.

 Normal Life Fountains are pretty lackadaisical, not much to worry about, just living as long as they want as slow as they want.
 But when an exception happens, their ordinarily life-giving power can get converted into something ugly.
 When it becomes a risk to their village, this exception will be exiled - either to just wander, or more recently to human cities.